matsui528/annbench/README.md

 - Support Euclidean distance only
 - Support Recall@1 only
 - Support libraries that can be installed via pip/conda only
+- Search with a single thread
 - Sweep by a single query parameter
-- Search with a single thread
+- Parameter specialization for each dataset
+- Dynamic configuration from the command line

 ## [Leaderboard](https://github.com/matsui528/annbench_leaderboard)